Algeria: The forest fires that led to an artist's lynching

 He was described as "an artist, a young man who loves the guitar and loves life... not a violent man" by one of his friends.

-Yet upon reaching Algeria's Tizi Ouzou province, Kabilye region, the artist was about to have his own life cut tragically short.
+Yet upon reaching Algeria's Tizi Ouzou province, Kabylie region, the artist was about to have his own life cut tragically short.

 On 11 August, graphic footage began circulating purportedly showing Mr Ben Ismail being attacked.
 He was falsely suspected of having started fires, and locals tortured and burned him before taking his body to the village square.